zwhiteley-sky/express-get-musicians/README.md

 ![Put in Postman](./assets/PutPost.png)

 ## Part 4: Express Router
-1. Create a new directory for your express router(s).
+1. Create a new directory called `routes` for your Express router(s)
-2. Include a file within that directory to represent your express router
+2. Include a file (like `musicians.js`) within the `routes` directory to represent your Express router
-3. Define your express router to be able to handle creating, reading, updating, and deleting resources from your `Musicians` database
+3. Define your Express router to be able to handle creating, reading, updating, and deleting resources from your `Musician` database.
-3. Export your router
+4. Export your musicians router
-4. Include a reference to your router in your main express server
+5. Include a reference to your router in your main express server in `server.js`
-5. Use the express router in your main server
+6. Use the Express router in your main server
-6. Remove any pre-defined routes from your main server and use only your express router.
+7. Remove any pre-defined routes from your main server and use only your Express router.
-7. Test your endpoints using Postman.
-Make sure to test a `GET`, `POST`, `PUT`, and `DELETE` endpoint.
+8. Test your endpoints using Postman
+9. In `index.test.js`, create unit tests to test the functionality that you created above.

 ## Part 5: Server Side Validation
 1. Run `npm install express-validator` to install the Express Validator package